nealalan/LAB-AWS_webserver_via_terraform/README.md

     - If you register a domain name and use the DNS service within AWS, you will be charged.
   - Understand and watch [billing](https://console.aws.amazon.com/billing/home?region=no-region#/bills) and [cost explorer](https://console.aws.amazon.com/billing/home?region=no-region#/).
 - If you do see a few charges, don't panic and try to destroy everything.
 Seek guidance.
   - If you destroy things, you may miss what is actually causing the charges.
-And may cause MORE charges@
+And may cause MORE charges!

 # Section 2 - AWS Security
 - First, you need a password manager!